 Faith Miyandazi is head of communications at the European Centre for Press and Media Freedom (ECPMF).
 Her experience spans fifteen years in media, communications, advocacy, coordination and management.
 She has worked for some of the world’s remarkable human rights and humanitarian organisations including, Doctors Without Borders, UNESCO, Save the Children, and Peace Brigades International.
 As a journalist herself, Faith understands well the challenges that journalists face, and works with the ECPMF team to enhance communications on matters of press and media freedom in Europe and beyond.@ email

-Katrin is the face behind the ECPMF's Helpdesk.
-She provides guidance for media professionals at risk across Europe and practical support for exiled journalists in Germany.
-Furthermore, she dedicates herself to empower migrants and their social participation in Leipzig.
-Previously, Katrin worked for international organisations focussing on intercultural collaboration.
-In Botswana she implemented and managed the first programme of Step Up International and organised various events for the Friedrich-Ebert-Foundation.
-Katrin completed her Master’s degree in cultural geography at the University of Erlangen-Nuremberg.@ email
+Katrin coordinates ECPMF's practical assistance for media professionals at risk across Europe, with a focus on supporting journalists in exile in Germany.
+Furthermore, she dedicates herself to her role at Start with a Friend as a volunteer, connecting immigrants and locals in Leipzig.
+Previously, Katrin worked for international organisations like Step Up International and the Friedrich-Ebert-Foundation in Botswana.
+She completed her Master’s degree in cultural geography at the University of Erlangen-Nuremberg.@ email

 Jane is responsible for creating and curating web content at the ECPMF and supporting the ECPMF’s activities.
 She is an experienced journalist, documentary-maker and producer with a strong track record in campaigning for press and broadcasting freedom, diversity and plurality of media ownership.
 As a journalist she covered the Falklands conflict and UK general elections dating back to the 1980s and she has worked as a lecturer and academic leader at London’s top journalism schools.
 She has won the CRA Race in the Media Best Documentary Prize, the BJTC Award for Excellence in Journalism Education (twice), the Guardian/Unltd Award for Social Entrepreneurship and the Olympic Inspire Mark, London 2012.
 Jane took a degree in Modern European Studies (Politics, French and German) at the University of Bristol, UK.@ email